 Join this session for a detailed discussion on the benefits and potential pitfalls to avoid with incorporating mobile units for medicated assisted therapies.

-CONCURRENT SESSIONS II-A: Nursing
+CONCURRENT SESSIONS II-A: DEA Update

 Session Description: